Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 Syntax errors are errors which break the grammatical rules of the programming language and stop it from being run/translated into machine code.

-Il existe deux exemples de tests :
+Il existe deux exemples de tests : <!-- I'm leaving this

 - Iterative testing.
 This is testing the code, or parts of it, during development to ensure there are no seriously buggy things happening as a result of a typo.
 It may be easier to identify the mistake if the code is run every few minutes, as the programmer will remember what they've changed.
 - Final/terminal testing.
 This is testing which occurs at the end of production of some code, before being sent to clients.